Fat Tony (rapper)

-Anthony Lawson Jude Ifeanyichukwu Obiawunaotu or Anthony Lawson Obi (born March 24, 1988), better known by his stage name Fat Tony, is a Nigerian-American rapper.
+Anthony Lawson Jude Ifeanyichukwu Obiawunaotu (sometimes shortened as Anthony Lawson Obi; born March 24, 1988), better known by his stage name Fat Tony, is a Nigerian-American rapper.

 He has been recognized in URBs "Next 1000", a list of emerging new artists anticipated to break through.
 At the Houston Press Music Awards, he won the Best Underground Hip Hop award in 2008, 2009, and 2010, as well as the Best Solo Rapper award in 2013.

 Early life

 Fat Tony grew up in the Third Ward area of Houston, Texas.
 Anthony Onyebuchi Obi, Fat Tony's father, is an engineer, and his mother Johnnie is a housewife.
 His mother sang opera and exposed him to rock and pop music such as The Beatles and The Rolling Stones.
 His father is stated to have exposed the artist to acts like Bob Marley and Jimmy Cliff as well as music from his home country, Nigeria.
 Fat Tony's father, an Igbo, fought in the Biafran War in Nigeria before coming to Houston.
 Growing up, he became a fan of Nirvana.
 He stated in an interview that the first album he ever bought was an album from child rap duo Kris Kross whom he was inspired by due to the fact that they were kids.
 In middle school he formed a rap group with his friends called Simply Throwed.
 In high school he performed in a rap group called The Low Ends.
 He continued playing in bands with friends throughout his school days.
 Fat Tony attended Carnegie Vanguard High School (Class of 2006) and the University of St. Thomas.
 He also studied as a communications major at the University of Houston.